BJP biggest extortionist in the world, should never be allowed to rule Bengal: Mamata | Politics

 West Bengal Chief Minister Mamata Banerjee on Saturday slammed the BJP, branding it as the ''biggest extortionist'' in the world, which should never be allowed to rule the state.

-Banerjee, speaking at an election rally at Haldia in East Midnapore district, also accused the saffron party of orchestrating riots, killing people and torturing Dalit girls.
+Banerjee, speaking at an election rally in Haldia in East Midnapore district, also accused the saffron party of orchestrating riots, killing people and torturing Dalit girls.

 ''BJP is the biggest 'tolabaz' (extortionist) in the world...
 Just see the amount of money it collected under the PM Cares Fund.
 If the people of West Bengal want peace and a state free from riots, then the Trinamool Congress is the only option,'' she asserted.